-It is usually a simple food, the ingredients are water, oil, flour and yeast.
+It is usually a simple food; the ingredients are water, oil, flour and yeast.
 We also know that pizza has undergone many modifications and we can find many variations.
 Each area of the world has a different concept of “pizza”.

 We will make this recipe with three types of cheese, with bacon or pancetta and arugula.
-I have also used a fantastic ceramic tray from "Emile Henry" that allows you to cook the pizzas so that they are made to the right crispiness.
-We can even take it on the tray for presentation at the table.
-It will hold the heat and distribute it evenly.
+I have also used a fantastic Emile Henry ceramic tray that allows you to cook pizzas so they reach the perfect crispy point.
+You can even take it to the table on the tray for presentation.
+It will retain the heat and distribute it evenly.

 Ingredients